The Wiretap Channel with Generalized Feedback: Secure Communication and Key Generation: Summary of Main Results

 subject to

-\end{theorem} \begin{IEEEproof} This result is a special case of the strategy in Theorem~\ref{theo-KG}, where there is no message to be transmitted, i.e., $R=0$, and we are only interested in generating a secret key.
+The maximization in~\eqref{eq:cor-key_rate} is performed over $\cP_{I_1}$, defined in~\eqref{eq:KG_pmf}, and it suffices to consider random variables with the same bounded cardinalities as in Theorem~\ref{theo-KG}. \end{theorem} \begin{IEEEproof} This result is a special case of the strategy in Theorem~\ref{theo-KG}, where there is no message to be transmitted, i.e., $R=0$, and we are only interested in generating a secret key.
 Refer to Appendix~\ref{sec:Proof_Cor-KG} for details. \end{IEEEproof}

-\begin{remark} The results of Theorems~\ref{theo-KG} and~\ref{cor-key} are obtained using the \emph{weak} secrecy condition, i.e., $\mathsf{L}_k(\mathsf{c}_n) \leq n\epsilon_n$.
-In~\cite{maurer_strong_2000}, the authors introduce a method by which results based on the weak secrecy condition may be extended to the \emph{strong} counterpart, i.e., $\mathsf{L}_k(\mathsf{c}_n) \leq \epsilon_n$.
-However, said method cannot be employed here due to the presence of the generalized feedback.
-A different approach is thus needed to provide results based on the strong secrecy condition. \end{remark}